How Much Is Life Insurance in Canada? A Clear Guide

 • Driving record

-• Health, including pre-existing medical conditions
+• Health and family history, including pre-existing medical conditions

 • Hobbies and occupation